Ldebb/Amazon-Anomaly-Detection/README.md

 ## Evaluation Metric
 - Weighted Recall was chosen as the metric for anomaly detection.

-## Models
+## Model Performance
 - In order to achieve the best results different linear and non-linear models on the basis of different scoring metrics namely: Accuracy, Roc_Auc, F1-Score  were build using K-Fold Cross Validation, where Number of Splits is considered as 7.
 - For both Accuracy & F-1 Scoring metrics, XGB Classifier gives the best Bias Accuracy and Variance Error Trade Off.
 - Using Grid Search CV hyper paramters were tuned for XGB Classifier where n_estimators : 200, max_depth: 15, Learning_rate:  0.1 was selected.
 - As mentioned above because of manual labeling the anomalies( where rating were not aligned with the reviews), a sample size of 400 was taken out of 40k records with 5% margin of error, 95% Confidence Interval, 10% expected sample proportion(having anomaly) was taken.
-- In actuality there were 16 anomalies in the 400 samples, however the model predicted 51 anomalies, which was calculated by comparing model pred ratings and the user(actual) ratings.
+- In actuality there were 16 anomalies(Y_true) in the 400 samples, however the model predicted 51 anomalies(Y_pred), which was calculated by comparing model pred ratings and the user(actual) ratings.

+## Evaluation
+- Model is able identify all the anomalies, but it wrongly identified few non-anomalies as anomalies, which further resulted in 35 False positives and 0 False Negatives.
+- FN is costlier for this particular business case.
+- The above results are obtained with the default threshold of 0.5.
+In order to get more better results by decreasing the amount of False Positives without compromising on False Negatives, different thresholds were tuned.
+- Since False Negatives are more costlier, thus aim was to maximize the recall.

+## Statistical Data Analysis
+- Hypothesis:
+Null hypothesis: Weighted Recall = 0.95
+Alternate Hypothesis: Weighted Recall ≠ 0.95

+## Conclusion
+- After tuning the threshold to different values using XGB Classifier, 0.4 threshold gave the best results, ith a pvalue >0.05.
+Which further means that the null hypothesis holds true.
+- Obtained a 100% Recall, ie: False Negatives are 0 and a reduction in False Positives from 35 to 28 was observed.

+## Business Recommendation:

+FP only costs a message that is sent to the user whereas FN affects the users’ trust on the website as it directly affects the ratings.
+So to the client, recommendation can be to send a text message/email to the user to inform them about the difference between their rating and review thus allowing them to change their rating or review.
+Hence, the rating will be true to users’ experience.